 Stability of the northern bank and the M25

-Highways England has however also made it clear that they want there to be monitoring of the stability of the slopes in case the proposed work has an effect on this.
+In the course of this application Highways England has also made it clear that they want there to be monitoring of the stability of the slopes in case the proposed work has an effect on this.

 The northern lake